Property insight by real-estate-guy.com

 To benefit more first-time home seekers, the EHG will be made more available to eligible buyers, regardless of whether they purchase a new or resale flat.

-The flat buyers are allowed to choose any choice of flat type and their prefer location.
+The flat buyers are allowed to choose any choice of flat type and their preferred location.

 An EHG of the amount up to S$80,000 can be granted to eligible first-timer families.